 New 2015 Attractions Now Open in Pigeon Forge Area -

-Mid 2015 - Paula Deen’s Family Kitchen / The Island at Pigeon Forge - NOW OPEN - (2/27/14) According to TMZ the infamous Paula Deen is preparing to open a Paula Deen’s Family Kitchen location in late Summer 2014 in Pigeon Forge.
-If the location shown in the picture at TMZ is correct, her new joint will be right in the shadow of the Great Smoky Mountain Wheel, across from the new fountain display at The Island in Pigeon Forge.
+Mid 2015 - Paula Deen’s Family Kitchen / The Island at Pigeon Forge - NOW OPEN - (2/27/14) The infamous Paula Deen is preparing to open a Paula Deen’s Family Kitchen location in Pigeon Forge.
+Her new joint will be right in the shadow of the Great Smoky Mountain Wheel, across from the new fountain display at The Island in Pigeon Forge.
 The food is good and the portion sizes are very large, but as you would expect the prices are a bit high as well.
 They do serve an interesting breakfast menu as well.

 2015 - Ober Gatlinburg Mountain Coaster - Confirmed - (8/31/15) I'm told that the new Mountain Coaster on top of Ober Gatlinburg will open to the public today, August 31st.
 According to the official website, the cost to ride will be $15 for one ride (age 3 and up) and $36 if you want to pre-purchase 3 rides (for the same rider only).
 However there is one more factor to consider if you want to ride this newest thriller.
 Walking into Ober Gatlinburg is a little difficult, as you first have to get yourself to the top of the mountain, with the primary way for most people being a $12 round-trip ride on the Aerial Tramway up from Gatlinburg proper.
 Note: If you can find your way, you can get directions to drive to the top of mountain and park directly at Ober Gatlinburg in the warmer months of the year, though you will have to pay $5 for parking.
 They claim a track length of aprox.
 3750 feet (1000 feet up, 2750 feet down.